 Widespread adoption of LED lighting for general illumination applications is poised to be the single, largest advancement in lighting efficiency during the 21st century.
 Due to its potential, a variety of market actors have introduced LED products and made associated performance claims that have set the technology up with somewhat unrealistic expectations regarding system efficacy and longevity.
 To compete in this market, LED manufacturers have focused on research to improve efficacy and reduce product costs, often at the expense of product quality and feature optimization.

-CLTC is collaborating with lighting industry partners Go Green LED, Green Creative, Cree, Inc., and Finelite to design and develop novel LED lighting that addresses quality targets as well as energy efficiency.
-CLTC research and development will focus on a best-in-class medium, screw-base replacement lamp, a linear LED replacement lamp and a spectrally optimized, dedicated LED luminaire.
+CLTC is collaborated with lighting industry partners to design and develop novel LED lighting that addresses quality targets as well as energy efficiency.
+CLTC research and development focused on a best-in-class medium, screw-base replacement lamp, a linear LED replacement lamp and a spectrally optimized, dedicated LED luminaire.
 Once commercially available, each will lead to sustained electricity savings for California ratepayers.